Even though you don't need any teaching experience at all to volunteer with ILP, it's a question we get all of the time.

 How Can You Teach With No Experience?

-Once you’ve filled out an application and have been assigned a school, each volunteer receives training on our unique ILP teaching methodolgy.
+Once you’ve filled out an application and have been assigned a school, each volunteer receives pre-departure training on our unique ILP teaching methodology.
 During this training, we talk over what a typical lesson will look like and give you tips.
 There are also lots of help planning and teaching lessons on the ILP blog.
 Then, more importantly, after you arrive you continue to receive training and help while you're teaching classes and really navigating how it all works.

-Everyone's New To The Program
+Remember, Everyone's New To The Program

 Because our teaching method is so unique, it’s new to everyone.
 Even volunteers who are studying education will need to be trained on ILP’s specific program.
 Because no one has had experience teaching with our program before, volunteers who want a make a difference, want to travel the world and enjoy being around kids all start on the same page.